Tr0ph1c/complex-puzzle-solution-algorithm/README.md

 In the integrated interface, you can choose one of 4 modes:<br>
 <pre>
-BATCH : runs ALL the possible variations of games
+BATCH : runs ALL the possible variations of the game.
-CUSTOM: asks the user for a certain starting guess and a certain password to guess and runs a simulation of the algorithm guess by guess. (used for testing a certain case)
+CUSTOM: asks the user for a certain starting guess and a certain password to guess and runs a simulation of the algorithm guess by guess. (used for testing a certain case).
-DEBUG:  runs a singular game and moves through the algorithm guess by guess.
+DEBUG:  runs a singular iteration of the game and moves through the algorithm guess by guess.
-CHEAT:  tries to guess an unknown password and asks for the evaluation to be entered by the user.
+CHEAT:  tries to guess a password made up by the user and asks for the evaluation to be entered by the user.
 </pre>

 _The inputs use the regex filter **^[0-3]{4}$** if you are interested_